How to Claim Payments of the Deceased With the Form SSA-1724-F4

 - Name of the surviving widow(er), address, Social Security Number

 - Number of living children (including adopted and stepchildren, grandchildren, and step-grandchildren if their parents are disabled or deceased)

 - Name of the child, address, relationship to the deceased, SSN

 - Number of living parents

 - Name of legal representative of the estate, address

 The applicant should also sign the claim, date it and provide a telephone number and mailing address.
 Account information should be provided including the type of account and the routing number.
 If required, witnesses should sign and type their address in this form.

 Where should the Form SSA-1724-F4 be sent?

 The completed form should be sent to the local Social Security Office.
 If any questions arise, the applicant should call 1-800-772-1213.

-PDFfiller’s digital set of tools is at your service anywhere and anytime you need it.
+Use PDFfiller’s digital set of editing tools anywhere and anytime.